-1 For the Leader; upon Mahalath.
-Maschil of David.
+1 For the leader; on mahalath.
+A maskil of David.

-In the first years after Israel’s independence, close to 700,000 Jews moved to Israel, many survivors of the Holocaust looking to build a new life in God’s Promised Land.
-To accommodate the staggering numbers, the Jewish Agency, under the leadership of future Prime Minister Levi Eshkol, built absorption settlements throughout the country.
-One was appropriately named ‘shvut am’ the return of God’s people, taken from Psalm 53.
-The words in this verse “shvut amo,” can either be translated as “the captivity of His people,” as they are here, or the return of His people.
-Over the course of a few years, over 100,000 new immigrants lived in Shvut Am, and from there went on to build Israel’s future.
+In the first years after Israel’s independence, close to seven-hundred thousand Jews moved to the country, including many survivors of the Holocaust looking to build a new life in God’s Promised Land.
+Under the leadership of future Prime Minister Levi Eshkol, the Jewish Agency built absorption settlements throughout the country to accommodate the staggering numbers.
+One was appropriately named Sh’vut Am (שבות עם), ‘the return of the people,’ taken from Psalm 53.
+Though translated here as “the fortunes of His people,” the words sh’vut amo (שבות עמו) in this verse also mean ‘the return of His people.’
+Over the course of a few years, over one-hundred thousand new immigrants lived in Sh’vut Am, and from there went on to build Israel’s future.
 Indeed, when salvation came to Israel with the return of the captivity, Israel did rejoice.